Using ‘chaos engineering’ to make cloud computing less vulnerable to cyber attacks

 Such systems, like any hardware or software, are susceptible to failures and cyberattacks that can occur unpredictably.
 Cybercriminals are becoming even more determined, and their attacks increasingly sophisticated and frequent.
 One of the tactics these groups frequently employ are distributed denial of service (DDoS) attacks, which flood companies’ systems with more requests and traffic than their IT systems can handle.

 This locks legitimate users out of the service, causing significant problems for companies, including revenue loss and diminished customer loyalty.
-This issue can cause major difficulties for companies like Google and Amazon, which offer cloud computing services to host consumers’ data, systems, and services.
+This issue can cause major difficulties for companies like Google and Amazon, which offer services to host consumers’ data, systems, and services.

 In our latest study, we employed several strategies to show how cloud computing systems can actually be strengthened by stress.
 We employed something called chaos engineering and adaptive strategies, which help the system learn from faults and cyberattacks.